Cannabis Legalization Advocates You Should Know

 Drug Policy Alliance (DPA)

 The organization believes marijuana should be removed from the federal criminal justice system and regulated like alcohol and tobacco.
+They're a wonderful resource for learning more about the past and present of criminal and racial justice when it comes to cannabis.

 Common Sense for Drug Policy (CSDP)